RStrydom/CV/index.md

 `2020-2022`
 __Equal Experts - Full Stack Developer__
-- I was part of a global network of consultants where I was mostly involved with a prominant retailer in the UK.
-Made use of React, Kotlin, Kubernetets and GKE amongst other tools to facilatiate the building of high quality and highly available systems.
+- I was part of a global network of consultants where I was mostly involved with a prominent retailer in the UK.
+Made use of React, Kotlin, Kubernetes and GKE amongst other tools to facilitate the building of high quality and highly available systems.
 Spent a lot of time in advanced monitoring of applications using tools like Prometheus, Grafana and New Relic.

 `2018-2020`
 __SovTech - Full Stack Developer__